davidjono1985/T3A1Workbook/README.md

   }
   //class method created called show() show() {
+ //when the showt() method is called it will return the value for the parents() function plus the string ", it was made in" plus the value assigned to the model property.
+ // it will read something like "I have a (brand of car), it was made in (year)"
     return this.present() + ', it was made in ' + this.model;
   }
 }

-let makes = ["Ford", "Holden", "Toyota"] let models = Array.from(new Array(40), (x,i) => i + 1980)
+//creates a variable called makes and assignes an array of different car companies let makes = ["Ford", "Holden", "Toyota"]

+//creates a variable called models and uses JavaScripts built-in array constructor to create an array of 40 elements years starting at 1980 moving up consecutively in years let models = Array.from(new Array(40), (x,i) => i + 1980)

+//This is a function that tax a minimum and maximum number

 function randomIntFromInterval(min,max) { // min and max included
     return Math.floor(Math.random()*(max-min+1)+min);